cjwit/vote/README.md

 Known issues:

-* Nav bar does not work on mobile
+* Nav bar does not work on mobile (remove collapse?)
 * Remove login notifications and other console.logs

 Potential future developments: